DynamicDevices/female-stem-pioneers/CONTRIBUTING.md

    - Only **female** pioneers are accepted.
 No male pioneers will be included.
    - Each pioneer must be unique by name.
 The system deduplicates by name, but please avoid adding duplicates.
    - Images should be placed in `images/` and use `.jpg`, `.png`, or `.svg` (see PROJECT-REFERENCE.md for details)
+   - **Only valid, non-empty images are accepted.
+Do not add empty or broken image files.**
+   - **All fields used in the data must have an explanation in the UI.**

 3. **Required fields:** `name`, `fields`, `summary`
 4. **Optional fields:** See the template in `add-pioneer.js` or existing entries